For Windows, unzip the full version to any folder and run ImageTrans.exe. For Mac, drag the app in the dmg file to Application.

 Enter the target text in the translation area and click Save to complete the translation of a text area.

-Translations can be exported as docx documents for external translation, and then import back through File->Import translation.
+Translations can be exported as docx , txt or XLIFF documents for external translation, and then imported back through File->Import translation.

 BasicCAT, a computer-aided translation software, supports direct operation of ImageTrans’s project files for translation.